hmz-23/Average-Marks/README.md

+# Average marks of a Student

-#### In this program we have to take input & store marks of 3 subjects to display the average and the Remark student got.
+#### In this program we have to take input & store marks of 3 subjects to display the average and the Remark that the student got.

 #### * Average Marks = Total Marks / 3